alirezazareian/vspnet/index.md

 ## Weakly Supervised Visual Semantic Parsing

+A machine learning framework for faster and more powerful image understanding with less supervision cost.

-Oral Paper - CVPR 2020 (Conference on Computer Vision and Pattern Recognition)
+Published and presented as an oral paper at CVPR 2020 (Conference on Computer Vision and Pattern Recognition).

 [Alireza Zareian](https://www.linkedin.com/in/az2407/), &nbsp; &nbsp; &nbsp; &nbsp; [Svebor Karaman](http://www.sveborkaraman.com/), &nbsp; &nbsp; &nbsp; &nbsp;